 If you are planning on wearing your hair down on the big day, then it’s a good idea to have it at the length you want it, though not integral.
 For most updos, a good hair length is just below the under arm.
 If your hair is longer, it’s totally fine but bear in mind that the longer the hair, the bigger the hair style – or as Dolly Parton would say – ‘the higher the hair, the closer to God’.

 Before your wedding hair and makeup trial, wash your hair 😉 I prefer freshly washed hair over dirty hair.
 For me, I wash my hair every morning (I know, I know – but it works for me), so I would always do this before my wedding hair and makeup trial.
 For you, if you feel as though your hair is best if you wash it the night before, do that.
 Whichever works for you is fine for me.
 However, anything longer than a day isn’t a good idea and neither is dry shampoo.
 This will make it harder to style and the natural hair oils will make it difficult to curl.
 The exception to this rule (and there’s always an exception) – I’m looking at you Gigi, are curly girls.

 If you are like Gigi and end up being the exception (curly girls), you know what’s best for your hair so do that.
 However – the exception to the exception – no gel please.
 Nothing crunchy in your hair for your trial would be amazing.
-A little bit of mousse when your hair is damp is absolutely fine and definitely nothing oily.
-This makes hair harder to style and not to mention that the oils will get over all of the combs/curling tongs and me 😉
+A little bit of mousse when your hair is damp is absolutely fine.
+If you feel like you would like to put oil in your hair before our trial.
+Let’s chat beforehand to discuss 🙂

 Your hair must also be dry for the trial.
 Unless otherwise discussed, this will be the same on your wedding day.
 Anyone arriving with damp or wet hair on the wedding day or trial will mean the schedule will be off by around half an hour and risk lateness for wedding days.